29 Jul

 • When emotions are tender or newly surfacing, having regular support can help us stay connected and ease into the work with steadiness.

-Regular sessions help us gently navigate deeper work while fostering a therapeutic relationship that's steady and attuned.
+Regular sessions help us gently navigate deeper work while building a therapeutic relationship.

 The Case for Flexibility: Fortnightly, Monthly & Ad Hoc Therapeutic Check-Ins